-Join Scott Gardner for an in-depth discussion in this video Design UI with stack views, part of iOS UI Development with Visual Tools.
+Join Scott Gardner for an in-depth discussion in this video Design UI with stack views, part of iOS App Development: UI with Visual Tools.

 - [Voiceover] I'm starting off in the project…with a single stack view that embeds a label…and a text field.…I can now take the same approach to layout…an entire user interface using stack views.…I'll repeat the steps I took with the first name label…and text field pair on the remaining label text field pairs…minus setting the width, and you'll see why shortly.…I'll select each label and text field pair,…embed them in a stack view,…and then set the stack view's spacing to eight.…Now I'll select all four stack views,…and click the stack tool to embed them in a stack view.…